C. J. Williams (judge)

-Charles Joseph Williams (born 1963) is a United States district judge of the United States District Court for the Northern District of Iowa.
+Charles Joseph Williams (born 1963) is the chief United States district judge of the United States District Court for the Northern District of Iowa.
 He was formerly a United States magistrate judge of the same court.

 Biography

 Williams received a Bachelor of Arts from the Tippie College of Business at the University of Iowa with high distinction in 1985.
 He then received a Juris Doctor, with high distinction, from the University of Iowa College of Law in 1988.
 During law school, Williams worked at Seyfarth Shaw in Chicago and served as an associate editor of the Iowa Law Review.

-Legal career
+Career

-Following law school, Williams served as a law clerk to Judge Donald Eugene O'Brien of the United States District Courts for the Northern and Southern Districts of Iowa.
+Following law school, Williams served as a law clerk to Judge Donald E. O'Brien of the United States District Courts for the Northern and Southern Districts of Iowa.

 He then worked from 1990 to 1992 as a trial attorney in the United States Department of Justice Criminal Division and was detailed as a Special Assistant United States Attorney for the Eastern District of Virginia.

 From 1992 to 1997, Williams was a trial attorney specializing in complex civil litigation and criminal defense at Lathrop & Gage in Kansas City.
 During that period, from 1995 to 1997, Willams studied at the University of Missouri–Kansas City School of Law and received a Master of Laws with a specialization in criminal law.

 From 1997 to 2016, Williams rejoined the Department of Justice and served as an Assistant United States Attorney for the Northern District of Iowa.
 In 2008, he was promoted to Senior Litigation Counsel and became a specialist in white-collar crime.